repjov/rails-challange/README.md

 ## Description

 Your task is to scaffold a Ruby on Rails 4 application.
 This application will have users, books, publishers.
-App can crawl for and create books from [GOOGLE BOOK API](https://developers.google.com/books/docs/v1/using?hl=ru)'s API  display them, users will able to choose and mark books as favorite.
+App can crawl for and create books from [GOOGLE BOOK API](https://developers.google.com/books/docs/v1/using?hl=ru)'s and  display them, users will able to choose and mark books as favorite.

 ## Tasks